 Today, while I was scrolling through Instagram, I found this insightful post on Dark Mode from Dmitriy Bunin (You can follow him for great UI/UX tips)

-1) Avoid Pure Dark Colors – Never use a pure dark color such as HTML #000000.
-This can add eye strain for your users, making it more uncomfortable to read your site content, rather than less.
+1) Avoid Pure Dark Colors – Never use a pure dark color such as HTML #000000 as WordPress block editor background color.
+This can add eye strain for your users, making it more uncomfortable to read your site content rather than less.
 Rather than using black, it is better to use dark gray to give the best appearance.

-2) Avoid Highly Saturated Colors – High saturated colors can be distracting and can cause discomfort when scrolling through your site.
-To provide a better user experience choose colors that are softer or with lesser color intensity.
+2) Avoid Highly Saturated Colors – High-saturated colors can be distracting and cause discomfort when scrolling through your site.
+To provide a better user experience, choose colors that are softer or with lesser color intensity.

 3) Make Sure Text Color is Legible – Text plays a key role on your site, and to comply with W3C accessibility, use a bright, clear font and suitable colors so that the text shows up clearly against the dark background.